ctopherngoc/Domination-Focus-Game/README.md

+# Domination Focus Game
-This Domination Focus Game Project is a game that allows two players to emulate the Domination Focus board game.
+</br>This Domination Focus Game Project is a game that allows two players to emulate the Domination Focus board game.
 This implementation of the game with a 6x6 board.
 The traditional game has 16 extra board space (four on each board side.)

-#Prerequisites:
+# Prerequisites:
 </br>Before you begin, ensure you have met the following requirements:
 </br>You have installed the latest version of Python and/or Python IDE such as Pycharm or Atom.
 </br>You have a Windows or Mac machine (have not tried with Linux).